samchillcott/frontend-interview-task-main/README.md

 ## Improvements

-- Create a new component for Valuation Changes then import back in
+- Create new components for all main sections (Estimated Value, Property Details, Valuation Change and Mortgage) then import back in
 - Extract helper functions to utility file to be used elsewhere
 - Make sure Annual appreciation calculated more specifically in terms of months
 - Add styling using [Styled Components](https://docs.google.com/document/d/1LiEsRP4vHps8GfvT9gufufsgW402EHzkHmf-nSRRQvw/edit#bookmark=kix.irqig6nb9u88)